United Kingdom of Great Britain and Ireland: Political process

 The Whigs became champions of parliamentary reform by making the Reform Act 1832 their signature measure.
-It sharply reduced the numbers of "rotten borough" and "pocket boroughs" (where elections were controlled by powerful families), and instead redistributed seats on the basis of population.
+It significantly reduced the numbers of "rotten and pocket boroughs" (where elections were controlled by powerful families), and instead redistributed seats on the basis of population.
 It also broadened the franchise, adding 217,000 voters to an electorate of 435,000 in England and Wales.
 The main effect of the act was to weaken the power of the landed gentry, and enlarge the power of the professional and business middle-class, which now for the first time had a significant voice in Parliament.
 However, at this point the great majority of manual workers, clerks and farmers did not have enough property to qualify to vote.
 Many of them received the vote in 1867.
 The aristocracy continued to dominate the Church of England, the most prestigious military and naval posts, and high society, but not business, industry or finance.
 In terms of national governmental policy, the democratic wishes of the entire people had become decisive.

 Most historians emphasise the central importance of the legislation of the 1830s–60s, although there was a dissenting minority of scholars in the 1960s and 1970s who argued against deep meanings of Whiggish progress because each of the reforms was relatively minor in itself.
-Historian Richard Davis concludes that the scholarship of the 1970s represented "a vindication of the main outlines of the old "Whig interpretation."
+Historian Richard Davis concludes that the scholarship of the 1970s represented "a vindication of the main outlines of the old "Whig interpretation".
 That is, the Reform Act 1832 was a response to mounting popular pressure.
-It was "the culmination of a long historical process, and an important turning point in the emergence of a more liberal and broadly based political system… it deserves its old designation of 'Great.'"
+It was "the culmination of a long historical process, and an important turning point in the emergence of a more liberal and broadly based political system... it deserves its old designation of 'Great.'"

 David Thompson has stressed the revolutionary nature of the entire package of reforms:

 In all these ways—the organization of the new police (by Peel as Home Secretary in the 1820s), the new Poor Law, and in the new municipal councils—the pattern of government in England was changed fundamentally within a single decade.
 In conjunction with the removal of religious disabilities, these reforms laid the structural foundation for a new kind of State in Britain: a State in which the electoral rights and civil rights of citizens were extended and given greater legal protection, but in which the ordinary citizen was subjected to a much greater degree of administrative interference, direction, and control from the centre.
 The most spectacular element in this whole process—the Reform Bill of 1832—ensured that the state should also be partially democratized at the centre.
 The full significance of 1832 in the history of the country is appreciated only if it is seen as the central change in this mini-sided transformation of an agricultural nation ruled by squires, parsons, and the wealthy landowners into an industrial nation dominated by the classes produced by industrial expansion and commercial enterprise.